magnos-code/magnos/docs/source/index.rst

 The core features of Magnos are:

 * **Easy to use** - Magnon bandstructures can be computed using less than 10 lines of Python code.
-* **Scalable** - Handles arbitrarily complex atomistic structures using an efficient description of exchange couplings and symmetries
+* **Scalable** - Handles arbitrarily complex atomistic structures using an efficient description of exchange couplings and symmetries.
 * **Integrated** - Interfaces with tools such as the Atomic Simulation Environment (ASE) to accelerate scientific workflows.
 The MagnonSpectrum class introduced in Magnos mirrors the widely used ASE Phonons class.
 * **Adaptable** - Allows conventions for working with dimensionless or dimensional magnetic moments, different Hamiltonian conventions, many standard input formats.
 * **Open** - Built for collaboration.